Expectation maximisation

 Chen et al. (2018) looks fun:

-Expectation-Maximization (EM) is a popular tool for learning latent variable models, but the vanilla batch EM does not scale to large data sets because the whole data set is needed at every E-step.
-Stochastic Expectation Maximization (sEM) reduces the cost of E-step by stochastic approximation.
+Expectation-Maximisation (EM) is a popular tool for learning latent variable models, but the vanilla batch EM does not scale to large data sets because the whole data set is needed at every E-step.
+Stochastic Expectation Maximisation (sEM) reduces the cost of E-step by stochastic approximation.
 However, sEM has a slower asymptotic convergence rate than batch EM, and requires a decreasing sequence of step sizes, which is difficult to tune.
 In this paper, we propose a variance reduced stochastic EM (sEM-vr) algorithm inspired by variance reduced stochastic gradient descent algorithms.
 We show that sEM-vr has the same exponential asymptotic convergence rate as batch EM.
 Moreover, sEM-vr only requires a constant step size to achieve this rate, which alleviates the burden of parameter tuning.
 We compare sEM-vr with batch EM, sEM and other algorithms on Gaussian mixture models and probabilistic latent semantic analysis, and sEM-vr converges significantly faster than these baselines.

 1 References